 Types of Repetitive Use Injuries in Maritime Work

-There are many different kinds of repetitive stress injuries and many that are common to maritime workers.
+There are many different kinds of repetitive stress injuries, and many that are common to maritime workers.
 If you engage in the same physical activity on the job every day, you could be at risk for one of these injuries.
-For instance if you have to lift things up to high spaces every day, you could end up with an injury to your shoulder from that repeated movement.
-Here are just some of these injuries that maritime workers may be vulnerable to developing:

 - Rotator cuff syndrome – a shoulder joint injury